harijoe/serverless-boilerplate/README.md

 # Serverless Boilerplate
-The easier serverless boilerplate to get started with
+The easiest serverless boilerplate to get started with

+## Motivation
+Serverless is awesome : no more server to setup, ultra scalable and very cheap.
+But I found not very easy to find the perfect setup to get started quicky.
+There are a lot of not well documented pitfalls that drain considerable of time and energy.

+I made this boilerplate after gathering the solutions to all these common pitfalls to keep them out of the way.

 ## Installation
 ```